Ghee

 • sautéing mushrooms

-• stirring into porridge
+• stirring into porridge and kitchari

 • making pancakes and French toast

-• melted over cooked vegetables
+• over cooked vegetables

 • in vegetable or potato purée